 It is important that you declare any offences.
 We undertake checks, including Disclosure and Barring Service (DBS) checks, to confirm the accuracy of your declarations.

 Why we do criminality checks

-We do this to assess whether a person is suitable to hold a personal licence.
-We are also required to carry out these checks by law, under Part 5 of The Gambling Act 2005 (opens in new tab).
+We do this to assess if a person is suitable to hold a personal licence or Annex A. We are also required to carry out these checks by law, under Part 5 of the Gambling Act 2005 (opens in new tab).

-Not all convictions will prevent you from getting a licence.
-When considering the suitability of someone to hold a personal licence, we review details of the offence on a case by case basis.
+Not all convictions will prevent you from getting a licence or Annex A. When considering the suitability of someone to hold a personal licence or Annex A, we review details of the offence on a case by case basis.